 The investment objective of the Fund is to provide clients with exposure to a portfolio of Canadian real estate and real estate-related investments.
 The Fund's holdings are highly diversified by property type, geographic location, investment size, and investment risk.
-The Fund primarily concentrates on high quality income producing Canadian office, industrial, residential, retail, hospitality and mixed-use properties located in geographic regions that have strong and growing economies.
+The Fund primarily concentrates on high-quality income-producing Canadian office, industrial, residential, retail, hospitality and mixed-use properties located in geographic regions that have strong and growing economies.
 The Fund's investment strategy is to be well diversified and to hold quality properties that will perform well across multiple economic cycles.
-Real estate investments are only made when there is a reasonable expectation that return objectives can be achieved over a ten year horizon.
+Real estate investments are only made when there is a reasonable expectation that return objectives can be achieved over a ten-year horizon.

-The Fund invests in the following assets:
+The Fund can invest in the following assets:

-- · eligible real estate investments for pension plans under the Pensions Benefits Standards Act (B.C.); - · real estate-related investments, including trust units, partnership interests, shares and debt; - · units in the external real estate Managers' pooled funds provided such holding are permissible investments for the Fund; - · derivative instruments with CIO approval; - · government debt securities with a maximum term to maturity of one year; and - · bcIMC Canadian Money Market Funds ST1 and ST2.
+- eligible real estate investments for pension plans under the Pensions Benefits Standards Act (B.C.); - real estate-related investments, including trust units, partnership interests, shares and debt; - units in the external real estate managers' pooled funds provided such holding are permissible investments for the Fund; - derivative instruments for the purposes of synthetic indexing, risk control, lowering transaction costs, and/or liquidity management; - government debt securities with a maximum term to maturity of one year; and - bcIMC Canadian Money Market Funds ST1 and ST2.